DanielY1783/te_ml/bin/README.md

 Scatterplot of top 5 components for hervs, herv-enhancer intersect, enhancers only, and control of shuffled parts of human genome.

 ##### 2018_07_16_tsne_kmers
-Principal component analysis to reduce features for tsne visualization on kmer counts for hervs, herv-enhancer intersect, enhancers only, and control of shuffled parts of the human genome.
+Principal component analysis to reduce features for tsne visualization on kmer counts for hervs, herv-enhancer intersect, enhancers only, and control of shuffled parts of the human genome. tsne on those dimensions.